KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/drhe/avgDistInRange.md

 * $f(n) = \dfrac{1}{3}(n - \dfrac{1}{n})$ computes the average distance $d_{avg}$ of two randomly selected numbers in an interval $I := [a,b]$ with $a, b \in \mathbb{Z}$ with $n = b - a + 1$ elements.
 * The function's limit $\dfrac{1}{3}n$ is a convienient estimator for the *expected* average distance in large intervals.

+## Epilogue

+Later, I found this [stack exchange discussion](https://math.stackexchange.com/questions/195245/average-distance-between-random-points-on-a-line-segment) about the more generic question about the average distance of two randomly chosen points on a line segment of length $L$.
+Using various approaches all participants eventually come to the same conclusion: $\dfrac{1}{3}L$.
+This average distance estimator applies to $\mathbb{R}$ (not only $\mathbb{Z}$).